OHDSI/WhiteRabbit/README.md

 ### Testing

 A limited number of unit and integration tests exist.
-The integration tests run only in the maven verification phase, (`mn verify`) and depend on docker being available to the user running the verification.
+The integration tests run only in the maven verification phase, (`mvn verify`) and depend on docker being available to the user running the verification.
 If docker is not available, the integration tests will fail.

 Also, GitHub actions have been configured to run the test suite automatically.

+#### MacOS

+It is currently not possible to run the maven verification phase on MacOS, as all GUI tests will fail with an exception.
+This has not been resolved yet.
+The distributable packages can be built on MacOS using `mvn clean package -DskipTests=true`, but be aware that a new release must be validated on a platform where all tests can run.

 #### Snowflake

-There are automated tests for Snowflake, but since it is not (yet?) possible to have a local Snowflake instance in a Docker container, these test will only run if the following information is provided through environment variables:
+There are automated tests for Snowflake, but since it is not (yet?) possible to have a local Snowflake instance in a Docker container, these test will only run if the following information is provided through system properties, in a file named `snowflake.env` in the root directory of the project:

     SNOWFLAKE_WR_TEST_ACCOUNT
     SNOWFLAKE_WR_TEST_USER